jubnzv/moonsmith/README.md

 See output of the `--help` option to get the complete set of command-line options.

 To perform an evaluation of your tool, that works with Lua, it may be convenient to write a script that generates a random program and runs your tool over it to check output or return code.
 You can check an example of such script in the test suite in *test* directory.

+moonsmith also tries to use external module with utility functions written in Lua.
+They are stored in *lua/lib.lua* by default.
+This is an optional feature, and you could disable it using `-n` command-line flag, or override some functionality. if you want.

 If you also need some complicated configuration, (for example, you want to disable some Lua constructions which your tooling doesn't support yet), please check *config.ml* file in the source tree.
 You can disable some options there and recompile the project to get results.
 These values intentionally weren't moved to the configuration file or CLI arguments, because not many users may want such subtle configuration.